 NOTE: Nebulizers are different from oral inhalers.
 A caregiver who has successfully completed this course may not administer nebulizer treatments unless the task is delegated by a registered nurse.
 Not all inhalers require a minute between puffs.
-For some inhalers, the second puff can occur less than or more than one minute.
-You should obtain the specific time information from the pharmacy.

 Activity: Eye/Ophthalmic Drops